French Recipes/ Pastry

 I highly recommend using a digital scale for this recipe in order to get the precise measurements.
 However, I have also provided measurements in cups.

-Now use a pastry scraper to press on top of the batter as you turn the bowl.
+Using a dough scraper, continue mixing the macaron batter, pressing the flat edge of the scraper against the sides of the mixing bowl to release any air bubbles and to further incorporate the egg whites into the batter.
 Continue until the batter is smooth and shiny and falls into a wide ribbon when the scraper is lifted.
-The batter is now ready to transfer to a piping bag.
+The batter should be pliable enough to be able to draw a figure 8 in the bowl.
+It is now ready to transfer to a piping bag.

-Batter should fall into a wide ribbon
+Batter should fall into a wide ribbon into the bowl

 Pipe the batter into circles about 1 1/4 inches ( 3.2 cms) in diameter, using either parchment paper or a silicon baking mat.
-When finished, rap the baking tray lightly several times on the table to remove air bubbles.
-Let set for 30-60 minutes until a skin forms on top of the Macarons and they turn dull in color.
-Bake for 11-13 minutes, then let cool before removing the ‘macs’ from the tray (you may need to use a sharp knife to gently ‘coach’ them off).
+When finished, rap the baking tray several times on the table to remove air bubbles.
+Let set for 30-60 minutes until a skin forms on top of the Macarons; to determine if they are ready, the batter should not stick to your finger when touching the tops of your cookies.

 Print Recipe